Excellent

 Receive Your Report

-Your detailed Level 2 survey report arrives within 5-7 working days of the inspection.
-The report includes condition ratings, defect descriptions, and practical recommendations organised by priority.
-We use the RICS condition rating system to clearly indicate issues requiring immediate attention versus those that can be addressed over time.
-The report also includes photographs of key findings and guidance on estimated costs for any recommended repairs.
+Your detailed Level 2 survey report is usually delivered within 5-7 working days of the inspection.
+Inside, you will find condition ratings, defect descriptions and practical recommendations set out by priority.
+We use the RICS condition rating system to show clearly which issues need immediate attention and which can be tackled over time.
+Photographs of key findings are included as well, along with guidance on estimated costs for any repairs we recommend.

 4